AN INTEGRATED CLASSICAL CATHOLIC CURRICULUM

 Literature, Theology, Philosophy are woven together along the History of time to give the broadest understanding of modern civilization Read More

-The study of Math and Science also requires and integrated approach, involving measurement, experimentation, the development of systematic thought, a capacity for analytical reasoning, and a sense of awe and wonder for God’s created order.
+Math & Science also require an integrated approach, involving measurement, experimentation, systematic thought, analytical reasoning, and a sense of awe and wonder for God’s created order.
 Read More